eiahb3838ya/PHBS_ML_for_quant_project/README.md

 # Short-term market timing strategy based on boosting ML algos
 This is the course project of [Machine Learning for Finance (FN 570)](https://github.com/PHBS/MLF) 2019-20 Module 3 (Spring 2020) in [PHBS](https://github.com/PHBS).

+Thanks to the effort from each team member.
+Our contributions make this repository meaningful.

 # THE LINK of IPYNB FOR PRESENTATION

  https://github.com/eiahb3838ya/PHBS_ML_for_quant_project/tree/master/09%20for%20Pre%20Part